 Every Saturday morning I do the grocery shopping for the family.
-Typically I rotate bringing one of my three kiddos to make a painful task into an opportunity to have some special 1:1 time.
+Typically I rotate bringing one of my three kiddos to turn a painful task into an opportunity to have some special 1:1 time.
 While the kiddo might rotate, running to the deli to get our sliced turkey for sandwiches never changes.
 That is until today.
 I’m excited to share with you this smoked turkey breast recipe that makes for a great meal on its own but also makes killer sandwich meat.
+If you love this recipe make sure to check out the smoked whole turkey recipe for your holidays!

 Ingredients Needed For Smoking a Turkey Breast